 As a side note the animation of episode 19 was a lot more fluid than usual.
 Despite sacrificing some facial detail and hair texture, for once I really enjoyed seeing the characters actually glide through a scene and physically convey their feelings – it helped the slapstick humour, and the interesting use of facial shadows meant this was a particularly good looking and stylish effort.

-3 replies on “Welcome to the NHK! – (Never) Learning to Fly”
+3 responses to “Welcome to the NHK! – (Never) Learning to Fly”

 The change in animation quality was immediatly apparent.
 But imo it wasn’t for the better.